ERICLuoYuu/new_bai_data_analysis/_pages/python_course/python_1_basics.md

 ### Naming of variables, functions, and anything at all
 This is not Python-specific but a very important note!
-**Always use descriptive names for variables, functions or anything that you give a name!!**
+**Always use descriptive names for variables, functions or anything that you give a name!**
-Especially in scientific programming you see it time and time again that people are wrapped up in their own head and write variable and function names using abbreviations that just came to their mind.
+Especially in scientific programming you see it time and time again that people name variables and functions using abbreviations that just came to their mind.
 This makes code much, **much** harder to read and to use by other people or your own future self.
 It happens so often that people look back at what they wrote 3 weeks ago and do not understand half of it because they did not give descriptive names.

 You can also use comments to document your code a bit, but that always takes up extra space, often does not look good because you barely keep the same formatting throughout the code and gives the next user more work to do when trying to understand the code.
 Just making the code explain itself is the best solution of all.
 Here is a very simple example: